-Saruni Wild is down in a valley within the Mara North Conservanc in Kenya.
+Saruni Wild is down in a valley in the Mara North Conservancy.

 Saruni Wild: Our full report

 Located 10 kms away from the main Saruni Mara, Saruni Wild is down in a valley within the Mara North Conservancy.
 With only three tents and no electricity it is a simple bushcamp which works perfectly in conjunction with a stay at the much more permanent Saruni Mara.

 Tucked into the bush in a low part of a valley, Saruni Wid has lovely views of the surrounding flora and fauna and of Yaile Mountains beyond.
 This area as resident elephant, giraffe, buffalo and impala.
 It is also good for leopard although, and it is one of the very few parts of the Mara where they still occasionally see wild dog.

 When we visited Saruni Wild there were no guests and so the camp wasn’t fully made up (hence the lack of pictures in our slideshow – please see the owner’s images for more).
 But we had a good look around the camp to get a feel for it and chatted through the details with the manager.

 With just three tents Saruni Wild is often booked out privately for groups or families.
 We imagine that a group would have great fun in a wild bush camp like this with the main areas and the guide all to themselves.
 But the camp is also sold by the room, and so you don’t have to take the whole camp over if it is just a couple.

 The central mess tent is simply furnished with a number of cream sofas set around a dark wood coffee table from the Swahili coast.
 There is a communal dining table here too which is sometimes set inside, and sometimes outside for dining under the stars.
 Meals are sociable and usually hosted by the guide, though the managers from Saruni Mara will often come down to join you as well.
 There are directors chairs on the veranda in case guests want to sit outside and bird-watch, and a fire pit for the evenings too.